Open index.html

 </deck-code>

-</deck-feature> <deck-feature> and friends provide structure · title, lead, body.
+</deck-feature> <deck-feature> and friends give you structure.
+Title, lead, body.

-slot="title", slot="lead", slot="left", slot="right".
+Drop content where it goes. slot="title", slot="lead", slot="left", slot="right".

-<deck-code>, <deck-md>, <deck-callout>, <deck-card>, <deck-mermaid>.
+The pieces inside. <deck-code>, <deck-md>, <deck-callout>, <deck-card>, <deck-mermaid>.

 04 Library

-Two or three columns · cols="1-1", "1-2", "3".
+Two columns or three. cols="1-1", "1-2", "3".

-Hero on top, two detail cards below.
+Hero up top, two detail cards under it.

-Plus 18 atoms · md, code, callout,
+building blocks · md, code, callout,

 card, mermaid, stat, badge,